APOPO: Organization

 APOPO operational headquarters, including the training and research centers, are based at the Sokoine University of Agriculture in Morogoro, Tanzania.
 It has field offices for its mine action programmes in Mozambique, Angola and Cambodia as of 2016.
 The TB programmes are operational in Tanzania and Mozambique, with offices based in Morogoro, Dar es Salaam and Maputo.
 It has also two fundraising offices in Switzerland and in the United States, and an administrative support office in Antwerp (Belgium).

 An APOPO foundation was established in Geneva in 2015 to support APOPO's global activities with financial resources, networking among mine clearance and tuberculosis stakeholders, and increasing visibility.
 An office was set up in the United States to better access important institutional donors and public funding.
 The U.S. office was registered as a 501(c)(3) tax exempt non-profit organization in 2015, which enables public and corporation donations to be tax deductible.
 In 2014 APOPO set up a TB Scientific Advisory Committee to provide credibility.
 APOPO also has a research and development centre.

-As of June 2016, APOPO employed over 190 staff in the local operations and 14 international staff, and had 260 rats in various stages of breeding, detection training, research, or operations.
+As of May 2024, APOPO employs over 450 staff in local operations and internationally, and has 279 rats and 79 dogs in various stages of breeding, detection training, research, or operations.